Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Eli Lilly Nederland B.V., Papendorpseweg 83, 3528BJ Utrecht, The Netherlands

 The European Medicines Agency has deferred the obligation to submit the results of studies with selpercatinib in one or more subsets of the paediatric population in relapsed/refractory solid tumours, including RET fusion-positive solid tumours, RET-mutant medullary thyroid cancer, and other tumours with RET alteration/activation (see section 4.2 for information on paediatric use).

 This medicinal product has been authorised under a so-called ‘conditional approval’ scheme.
 This means that further evidence on this medicinal product is awaited.
-The European Medicines Agency will review new information on this medicinal product at least every year and this SmPC will be updated as necessary
+The European Medicines Agency will review new information on this medicinal product at least every year and this SmPC will be updated as necessary.

-The pharmacokinetics of selpercatinib were evaluated in patients with locally advanced or metastatic solid tumors administered 160 mg twice daily unless otherwise specified.
+The pharmacokinetics of selpercatinib were evaluated in patients with locally advanced or metastatic solid tumours administered 160 mg twice daily unless otherwise specified.
 Steady-state selpercatinib AUC and Cmax increased in a linear to supra-dose proportional manner over the dose range of 20 mg once daily to 240 mg twice daily.

 Steady-state was reached by approximately 7 days and the median accumulation ratio after administration of 160 mg twice daily was 3.4-fold.
 Mean steady-state selpercatinib [coefficient of variation (CV%)] Cmax was 2,980 (53%) ng/mL and AUC0-24h was 51,600 (58%) ng*h/mL.